 What is food security and why does it matter?

 Food is a fundamental human right - yet an estimated 690 million people go hungry every day.
-Not having enough to eat has ripple effects on health, the ability to get an education and earn a livelihood and the ability of a community and a country to flourish.
+Not having enough to eat has ripple effects on health, the ability to get an education and earn a living, and the ability of a community and a country to flourish.

 Food security, as defined by the United Nations means that ‘all people, at all times, have physical social and economic access to sufficient safe and nutritious food that meets their food preferences and dietary needs for an active and healthy life’.